TeeFlii

-Christian Joel Jones (born July 17, 1987), better known by his stage name TeeFlii (stylized as TeeFLii), is an American singer, songwriter, rapper, record producer and dancer from South Los Angeles, California.
-He is currently signed to E1 Music.
-He is best known for his debut commercial single "24 Hours", which was premiered in March 2014, and features 2 Chainz.
-His debut studio album Starr was released in 2015 by Epic Records.
+Christian Joel Jones (born July 17, 1987), better known by his stage name TeeFlii (stylized as TeeFLii), is an American singer, songwriter, rapper, and record producer from South Los Angeles, California.
+He is best known for his 2014 single "24 Hours" (featuring 2 Chainz), which entered the Billboard Hot 100.
+The song, released by Epic Records, served as the lead single for his debut studio album Starr (2015), which failed to chart.
+Also in 2014, he co-wrote the single "Show Me" for fellow California rapper Kid Ink, which peaked at number 13 on the Billboard Hot 100.

 Early life

-TeeFlii developed an interest in music as a child attending church, drawn to keyboards after seeing how much his grandfather, who was a pastor, paid his organ players.
+Jones developed an interest in music as a child attending church, drawn to keyboards after seeing how much his grandfather, who was a pastor, paid his organ players.
 Frequenting his grandfather's church, he learned to play multiple instruments, such as the organ, piano, guitar and drums.
 He played drums for Barbra Streisand at a Democratic Party event.
 Music helped provide stability in his life, as his mother battled drug addiction throughout his childhood, and he did not know his biological father until his teens.
-TeeFlii began smoking marijuana at age eight and moved out of his parents' place for good at age thirteen.
+Jones began smoking marijuana at age eight and moved out of his parents' place for good at age thirteen.
 He described his childhood self by saying, "I was bad—fighting, stealing.
-I’d go take your bike, bring it to my backyard, spray-paint it, try to ride it around."
+I'd go take your bike, bring it to my backyard, spray-paint it, try to ride it around."

-As a teenager, TeeFlii began dancing and krumping, performing under the name Baby Tight Eyez, and earned placement in a few early Chris Brown music videos as well as appearing in a major role in Rize, David LaChapelle's 2005 documentary about Los Angeles' Krump scene.
+As a teenager, Jones began dancing and krumping, performing under the name Baby Tight Eyez, and earned placement in a few early Chris Brown music videos as well as appearing in a major role in Rize, David LaChapelle's 2005 documentary about Los Angeles' Krump scene.
 After the film was released, by the time he was 19, he had been living at various friends' houses, and after having his first daughter he went through an issue with the mother, where he lost visitation rights.
 He then started writing songs for other people to "get the vent off" and started seeing a better chance at stability in his life, so he pushed himself as an artist.

 He created his stage name partially from his experience in the movie "Rize."
 He says in an interview, "TeeFLii came from dancing.
 I was in the Rize movie, and my name in the movie was Baby Tight Eyez.
 I was under somebody in dancing named Tight Eyez, then I wanted to branch off and do my own thing when I started getting older.
 I wanted to have my own name and something I could say that I did for myself.
 I grew up under another dude named Flii Stylz who choreographed for Chris Brown, Usher, Omarion, everybody in the game.
 I took a liking to him and next thing I knew, I just took the name TeeFLii."